 After her husband finished military service with the British Commonwealth Air Training Plan at Rivers, they moved to Winnipeg in 1945 where she attended United College and the University of Manitoba.
 She taught at several Winnipeg schools, including Balmoral Hall, Clifton School (1955-1957), Principal Sparling School (1957-1960), and Gordon Bell High School.
 In 1968, she received a Masters degree in Library Science from the University of Western Michigan.
 She became Library Supervisor for the St. James Assiniboia School Division, a position she held until retirement in 1982.

-She joined the Manitoba Historical Society soon after her arrival in Winnipeg, serving several executive positions, including a two-year term as MHS President (1965-1967).
+She joined the Manitoba Historical Society soon after her arrival in Winnipeg, serving several executive positions, including a two-year term as MHS President (1965-1967), and she served on the Historical Observances Committee of the Manitoba Centennial Corporation.
 In 1970, she was awarded a Manitoba Centennial Medal for her work in promoting an appreciation for Manitoba history.
 She was involved in a 1979 initiative to recognize Manitoba farms that had been in continuous operation by a single family.
 In addition to writing several articles for the Manitoba Historical Society, she assisted Margaret Macleod with research for her book Cuthbert Grant of Grantown.

 On retirement, she returned with her husband to the Treesbank area, on the banks of the little stream that David Thompson called Five Mile Creek, less than a mile from the group of sites known as the Souris Mouth forts.
 In 2008, she moved to a retirement home in Wawanesa, where she died on 14 September 2011 and was buried in Wawanesa Cemetery.